 D.5.
-Report any significant transactions made between the company or group companies with other related parties that have not been reported in the preceding sections:
+Report any significant transactions made between the company or group companies and other related parties that have not been reported in the preceding sections.

 Name of related party Brief description of the transaction Amount (thousand euros) FÉLIX HERNÁNDEZ CALLEJAS Services rendered (income) between a subsidiary of the Ebro Foods Group and Hernández Barrera Servicios, S.A.
-3 FÉLIX HERNÁNDEZ CALLEJAS Services received (expense) between a subsidiary of the Ebro Foods Group and Hernández Barrera Servicios, S.A.
-297
+2 FÉLIX HERNÁNDEZ CALLEJAS Services received (expense) between a subsidiary of the Ebro Foods Group and Hernández Barrera Servicios, S.A.
+300 FÉLIX HERNÁNDEZ CALLEJAS Services rendered (income) between a subsidiary of the Ebro Foods Group and Félix Hernández Callejas 1